ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-intro.md

 Note the `AtCompileTime` suffix in the type definition.
 This type is for matrices with known dimensions at compile time.
 For dynamic-size matrices there is a different type: `MatrixX`.

-There are aliases that you can use for common cases, here are some examples:
+There are aliases that you can use for common cases.
+Here are some examples:

 ```C++
 typedef Matrix<float, 2, 2> Matrix2f;